The Top Reasons For and Benefits Of a Multilingual Online Presence

 About the Author!

-Ofer Tirosh is the CEO of Tomedes, a translation company that works as a language service provider for people and businesses expanding into the global markets, and focusing on globalization through the use of localization strategies.
+Ofer Tirosh is the part-time editor at Study clerk and CEO of Tomedes, a translation company that works as a language service provider for people and businesses expanding into the global markets, and focusing on globalization through the use of localization strategies.